khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 I did data Formating to improve readability and usability of the data where I did number formating for currencies and putting them in $ dollar form together with custom to large numbers which was specifically Billions.

-Finally I used Excel Pivot tables to do quick summary to allow flexibility in analysis, I also created reports using Pivot charts and included use of slicers for interactive data exploration where I can quickly narrow down results to a specific region and country, through this I was able to make it easier to analyse and draw insights from my data.
-I was able to create a dashboard where I joined all the pivot charts and applied the slicer to connect to all charts for easy analysis and reporting.
-#

 ![Screenshot (41)](https://github.com/user-attachments/assets/7174c0f6-63f4-4aea-9b56-f579e75094f4)